 Below: Fruit Development: 2nd photo - new seed capsules emerging from the residue of the flower stalk.
 3rd photo - Mid-period shape of the capsule.

 Below: 1st photo - The maturing seed capsules.
 2nd photo - Individual seeds.

 Below: The compound leaf.

 Eloise Butler recorded planting the tree in April 1911, sourced from Strand's Nursery in Taylor's Falls, MN.
-Martha Crone noted in her log planting this tree in 1934, 10 more in 1939; those on Geranium Path are of good size and have recently (2015) been thinned out due to their prolific growth.
+She planted more in 1916.
+Martha Crone noted in her log planting this tree in 1934, 10 more in 1939, more in 1949; those on Geranium Path are of good size and have recently (2015) been thinned out due to their prolific growth.
 A younger but very nice specimen is just off the front porch of the Martha Crone Visitors Shelter.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.